Lilith Lilith.

 Agents — when an LLM gets hands and memory

 An LLM with tool use, a loop, and memory.
 Lots of marketing, few definitions.
-Here's the plain version.
+Here is the plain version — with verification in the loop, not as an afterthought.

 Read